BCom National Income of India Notes Study Material

 According to the National Income Committee, “A National Income estimate measures the volume of commodities and services turned out during a given period, counted without duplication.”

-Thus, a total of national income measures the flow of goods and services in an economy.
+Thus, a total national income measures the flow of goods and services in an economy.
 National Income is a flow and not a stock.
 It measures the productive power of an economy in a given period to turn out goods and services for the satisfaction of human wants.

 Pre-independence Period Estimates

-Before Independence no attempts were made by the government to estimate the national income in a systematic manner.
+Before Independence, no attempts were made by the government to estimate the national income in a systematic manner.
 However, several individual attempts were made in this direction.
-Notable among the estimators were: Dada Bhai Naoroji (1868), William Digby (1899), Findlay Shirras (1911, 1922 and 1931), Shah and Khambatta (1921), V. K. R. V. Rao (1925-29 and 1931-32) and R. C. Desai (1931-40).
-Among all these pre-independence estimates of national income, the estimates of Naoroji, Shirras and Shaw and Khambatta have estimated the value of the output of the agricultural sector and then added a certain percentage as the income of the non-agricultural sector.
-These estimates, however, were arbitary in nature and did not have any scientific basis at all.
+Notable among the estimators were: Dada Bhai Naoroji (1868), William Digby (1899), Findlay Shirras (1911, 1922, and 1931), Shah and Khambatta (1921), V. K. R. V. Rao (1925-29 and 1931-32) and R. C. Desai (1931-40).

-Dr. V. K. R.V.Rao made use of a combination of census of output and census of income methods.
+Dr. V. K. R.V.Rao made use of a combination of the census of output and census of income methods.
 He divided the economy of India into two categories.
-In the second category were included industry, trade, transport, public services and administration, professions, liberal arts and domestic service.
-For these occupations, census of income method was used.
-In the first category were included agriculture, pastures, mines, forests, fishing and hunting.
-Output method was to be used to evaluate the product derived from these sectors.
-To these two sub-totals was added the income from House property and other items which could not be covered under the above categories.
-From the gross aggregate income so obtained were excluded the values of goods and services consumed in the process of production.
-By adding the net income earned from abroad, an estimate of national income was made.
+The second category included industry, trade, transport, public services and administration, professions, liberal arts, and domestic service.
+For these occupations, the census of income method was used.
+The first category included agriculture, pastures, mines, forests, fishing, and hunting.
+The output method was to be used to evaluate the product derived from these sectors.

-R. Hics, M. Mukherjee and S. K. Ghosh have calculated the rates of growth of per capita income for the period 1860-1945 at 1970-71 prices.
+R. Hics, M. Mukherjee, and S. K. Ghosh have calculated the rates of growth of per capita income for the period 1860-1945 at 1970-71 prices.
 Their findings are as under:

-Obviously, the Indian economy during the British period presents a picture of near stagnation over a long period with a growth rate of 0.5 percent for 1860-1945.
-Hicks and others conclude: “The low growth rate during the pre-independence year seems to owe its origin to the decline in per capita income between 1885 and 1905 and between 1925 and 1950.
-Occasional period of stagnation are noticeable, for instance, the periods 1860 to 1865 and 1930 to 1935 and 1945 to 1951 etc.”(BCom National Income of India Notes Study Material)
+Obviously, the Indian economy during the British period presents a picture of near-stagnation over a long period with a growth rate of 0.5 percent from 1860-1945.
+Hicks and others concluded: “The low growth rate during the pre-independence year seems to owe its origin to the decline in per capita income between 1885 and 1905 and between 1925 and 1950.
+Occasional periods of stagnation are noticeable, for instance, the periods 1860 to 1865 and 1930 to 1935 and 1945 to 1951, etc.” (BCom National Income of India Notes Study Material)

 Post-Independence Period Estimates

-After Independence, the Government of India appointed the National Income Committee in August, 1949, Mr. P. C. Mahalanobis was the Chairman, Dr. R. Godgil and V. K. R. V.Rao are members of this committee.
+After Independence, the Government of India appointed the National Income Committee in August 1949, Mr. P. C. Mahalanobis was the Chairman, and Dr. R. Godgil and V. K. R. V.Rao are members of this committee.
 The final report of the National Income Committee appeared in 1954.
-The report was a landmark in the history of this country because for the first time, it provided comprehensive data of national income for the whole of India.
-The principal features of the National Income Committee report were as under:
+The report was a landmark in the history of this country because, for the first time, it provided comprehensive data on the national income for the whole of India.
+(BCom National Income of India Notes Study Material)

-- During 1950-51, agriculture which also include animal husbandry, forestry and fisheries contributed nearly half of the national income.
+- During 1950-51, agriculture which also include animal husbandry, forestry, and fisheries contributed nearly half of the national income.

-- Mining, manufacturing and hand trades contributed about one-sixth of the total income.(BCom National Income of India Notes Study Material)
+- Mining, manufacturing, and hand trades contributed about one-sixth of the total income.

-- Commerce, transport and communications accounted for a little more than one-sixth of the total national income.
+- Commerce, transport, and communications accounted for a little more than one-sixth of the total national income.

-- Other services such as professionals and liberal arts, administrative services, domestic services, house property accounted for about 15 percent of national income.(BCom National Income of India Notes Study Material)
+- Other services such as professionals and liberal arts, administrative services, domestic services, and house property accounted for about 15 percent of national income.
+(BCom National Income of India Notes Study Material)

 - Services accounted for about one-third of total national income.
-Service sector includes commerce, transport and communications, administrative services, domestic services etc.(National Income of India Notes Study Material)
+The service sector includes commerce, transport and communications, administrative services, domestic services, etc. (BCom National Income of India Notes Study Material)

-- The share of government sector in net domestic product was 7.6 percent in 1950-51.
-Along with it, the share of the government in national expenditure was 8.2 percent.(BCom National Income of India Notes Study Material)
+- The share of the government sector in the net domestic product was 7.6 percent in 1950-51.
+Along with it, the share of the government in national expenditure was 8.2 percent.
+(BCom National Income of India Notes Study Material)

-- The margin of error in the calculation of national income estimates worked out at about 10 percent.(BCom National Income of India Notes Study Material)
+- The margin of error in the calculation of national income estimates worked out at about 10 percent.

 MEASUREMENT OF NATIONAL INCOME

-- Product or Value Added Method: Under this method the money value of all goods and services produced in an economy during a specific period of time usually one year is calculated.
+- Product or Value Added Method: Under this method, the money value of all goods and services produced in an economy during a specific period of time usually one year is calculated.
 The money value is calculated at market price.
 The sub-total is called the GNP at market prices.

 So, GNP = Total Govt.
 Production + Total Private Business Output